-For additional information on how to export food of animal origin to the EU, please see the EU's report on Residues and Food Safety Imports of Food of Animal Origin from non-EU Countries.
+For additional information on how to export food of animal origin to the EU, please see the EU's Guidance on EU requirements for imports of products of animal origin - Monitoring for residues of veterinary medicines, pesticides and contaminants.

 Section VI.
 Other Requirements, Regulations, and Registration Measures